Metastability, Lyapunov exponents, escape rates, and topological entropy in random dynamical systems: Random shifts of finite type and bounds on topological entropy

 \begin{definition} Let $\{\sigma : \Sigma_\rmatrix(\omega) \to \Sigma_\rmatrix(\base\omega) \}$ and $\{ \sigma : \Sigma_\submatrix(\omega) \to \Sigma_\submatrix(\base\omega)\}$ be two random shifts of finite type with common base dynamical system $(\Omega, \mathcal{F}, \prob, \base)$. $\Sigma_\submatrix$ is a \emph{subshift} of $\Sigma_\rmatrix$ if

 \end{definition}

 A subshift may not utilise all the symbols of its parent shift for different values of $\omega$.
-This may be thought of as either a subshift whose alphabet, while finite, changes with $\omega$ or as a subshift on all of the alphabet of its parent shift, but possibly containing isolated vertices in the associated adjacency graph.
+We may think of this as either a subshift whose alphabet, while finite, changes with $\omega$ or as a subshift on all of the alphabet of its parent shift, but possibly containing isolated vertices in the associated adjacency graph.
 We now introduce the notion of a \emph{complementary subshift}.